marmelab/react-admin/docs/useCanAccessCallback.md

 # `useCanAccessCallback`

-This hook calls the authProvider.canAccess() method using react-query for a provided resource and action (and optionally a record).
+This hook returns a callback to call the `authProvider.canAccess()` method for a provided resource and action (and optionally a record).

 ## Usage

-`useCanAccessCallback` returns a function that takes an object `{ action, resource, record }` as argument.
+`useCanAccessCallback` returns an async function that takes an object `{ action, resource, record }` as argument.
 This function returns an object with the following properties:

 - `canAccess`: a boolean determining whether the user has access to the resource.
 - `error`: the error that might have occurred.